What is high-touch customer service?

 - Face-to-face meetings or calls with a dedicated customer success manager.

-- Product demos or training (onsite or remote).
+- Product demos or training (on-site or remote).

-- Special access to product content, such as demos, FAQs, videos, and forums.
+- Special access to product content, such as demos, FAQs, videos and forums.

 - One-on-one chat or phone-based support.

-- Personal strategy sessions.
+- Personal strategy sessions using customer data.

-Providing high-touch service, some companies also schedule regular check-ins with customers .
-These are especially common for high-value or repeat customers.
-By regularly checking in with customers, organizations can deepen their customer relationships, which can lead to more repeat sales and higher revenues.
+Providing high-touch service, some companies also schedule regular check-ins with customers.
+These are especially common for high-value or repeat customers, and are designed to increase customer retention and reduce churn.

 Low-touch service examples